easybuilders/easybuild-docs/docs/extended-dry-run.md

 !!!
 ```

-At the end of dry run output, anonother warning message is shown if any
+At the end of dry run output, another warning message is shown if any
 ignored errors occurred:

 ``` console